Aug 18, 2025 Chinenye Ozowara

 Enable your communication plan in your SRM

-Best-practice principles for stakeholder communication plans
+What are the principles for stakeholder communication plans?

 • Relevance: Share only what the audience needs for them to decide or act on.